Jan Henryk Dąbrowski: Remembrance

 Dąbrowski was often criticized by his contemporaries, and by the early Polish historiography, but his image improved with time.
 He has been often compared to the two other military heroes of the time of Partitions and the Legions, Tadeusz Kościuszko and Józef Poniatowski, and to the father of the Second Polish Republic, Józef Piłsudski.
-In particular, his mention in the Polish national anthem, also known as "Dąbrowski's Mazurek", contributed to his fame in Poland.
+In particular, his mention in the Polish national anthem, also known as "Dąbrowski's Mazurka", contributed to his fame in Poland.
 It is not uncommon for modern works of Polish history to describe him as a "(national) hero".

 Dąbrowski is also remembered outside of Poland for his historical contributions.
 His name, in the French version "Dombrowsky", is inscribed under the Arc de Triomphe in Paris.